Travel guide

 Is a 30-day eSIM worth it, or is it better to buy short-term plans?

 For trips longer than 15 days, a 30-day plan is usually more economical and convenient.
-You avoid managing multiple eSIMs, and the price per GB is often lower than for 7-day plans.
-For shorter trips with many countries, 15-day plans offer better value for money.
+You avoid managing multiple eSIMs, and the price per GB is typically lower than with 7-day plans.
+For shorter trips involving many countries, 15-day plans offer better value for money.

 How many GB do I need for 30 days traveling in Europe?

-For a month of travel with moderate use (maps, messaging, social media), estimate between 20-30 GB.
-If you work remotely or stream frequently, go up to 40-50 GB or consider an unlimited plan.
+For a month of travel with moderate usage (maps, messaging, social media), estimate between 20-30 GB.
+If you work remotely or stream frequently, increase to 40-50 GB or consider an unlimited plan.
 The highest consumption usually comes from work video calls.

 Can I use the Europe eSIM for remote work for a month?

-Yes, but you will need a plan with sufficient data.
+Yes, but you'll need a plan with enough data.
 Zoom or Teams video calls consume between 600 MB and 1.5 GB per hour.
-To work 4 hours a day for 30 days, you will need at least 70-180 GB, or an unlimited plan with stable speed.
+To work 4 hours a day for 30 days, you'll need at least 70-180 GB, or an unlimited plan with stable speed.

-Does the Europe eSIM work in the UK after Brexit?
+Does the Europe eSIM work in the United Kingdom after Brexit?

 Marc González Sáez